kmdupr33/authorx/docs/index.md

       />
     </svg>
   </div>
-  <p style="margin-left: 5px">I don't recommend using authorx for serious projects yet.
+  <p style="margin-left: 5px">authorx is pre 1.0 and it's syntax and API may change before 1.0.
 You can view the roadmap to 1.0 <a href="#project-status--roadmap">here</a>.
 </p>
 </div>